 ∑ ISA Rights & Responsibilities (R&R) form due 30 April 2014

 Technical Paper Guidelines:

 Draft technical paper submissions are peer-reviewed to determine whether they should be accepted for conference publication and presentation.
 The result of the review process will be one of four grades: Accepted, Accepted with Comments, Conditionally Accepted with Comments, or Rejected with Comments.
 The most common reason for paper rejection is excess commercialism but it can also be due to prior publication or poor technical content.
 The goal of the Program Chairs and Session Developers and the review team is to work with each contributor to ensure the submission passes the review process.
-It is important that the draft be submitted on or as soon as possible after the above draft paper submission date.
+It is important that the draft be submitted by the draft paper submission date.
 If a due-date is problematic, please contact the Program Chair or your Session Developer for assistance.
 We want your participation!